OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 ## Create a REST API wrapper

 The VSTO Add-in can use the shared class library directly since they are both .NET projects.
-However the Office web add-in won't be able to use .NET since it uses JavaScript.
+However the Office add-in won't be able to use .NET since it uses JavaScript.
 Next you will need to create a REST API wrapper.
-This enables the Office web add-in to call a REST API, which then passes the call along to the shared class library.
+This enables the Office add-in to call a REST API, which then passes the call along to the shared class library.

 2. In **Solution Explorer**, right-click the **Cell-Analyzer** project, and choose **Add > New Project**.
 3. In the **Add a new project dialog**, choose **ASP.NET Core Web Application**, and choose **Next**.